michael-swift/michael-swift.github.io/_aideas/sound_reasoning.md

   overlay_text: "An AIdea for Future AI Agents"
 aidea_context: >
   This is part of a collection of draft ideas and concepts that deserve development but I cannot fully pursue myself.
-  These "AIdeas" are structured prompts and initial efforts that may allow future AI agents to bring them to fruition.
+  These AIdeas are structured prompts that often point to initial personal efforts.
+Future AI agents may bring them into their full form.
   This particular exploration into sound-based mathematical reasoning represents an initial proof of concept that future AI systems could expand into a comprehensive framework for mathematical sonification.
 ---